Itsurguy2/Wordle_Game2/README.md

-# Project 1 - Wordle Game
+# Project 1 - Wordle Game and Project 2X

 Submitted by: Jesse Rosenthal